hyoban/rss-to-bot/readme.md

 ### How to modify the frequency of sending subscriptions

 Edit the content of `- cron: '0 7,12,17,22 * * *'` in the `.github/workflows/main.yml` file, the default meaning is that it will be executed at 7,12,17,22 o'clock every day.

-### How to manage subscriptions

-Edit the subscription file manually, or use [opml-file-manager](./packages/opml-file-manager/README.md)